polterguy/polterguy.github.io/tutorials/crudification-explained/index.md

-creates items in your Sakila database - Effectively _"undoing"_ what we did in the above update code invocation - And you did it _semantically_, by inspecting the code, filtering out parts of your files, and removing _only_ the requested parts of your Hyperlambda file.
+creates items in your Sakila database - Effectively _"undoing"_ what we did in the above update code invocation - And you did it _semantically_, by inspecting the code, filtering out parts of your files, and removing _only_ the requested parts of your Hyperlambda files.
 Effectively resulting in something resembling the following

 ```